notaz/picodrive/platform/base_readme.txt

   Incorrectly named/missing mp3s may also be the cause.
 * Sega/Mega CD: If the background music is missing, you might have named your MP3s incorrectly.
 Read "How to run Sega/Mega CD games" section again.
-* Sega/Mega CD: If the game music plays too fast or too slow, you have encoded your MP3s incorrectly.
+* Sega/Mega CD: If the game music plays too fast/too slow/out of sync, you have encoded your MP3s incorrectly.
 You will have to re-encode and/or resample them.
   PicoDrive is not a mp3 player, so all mp3s MUST be encoded at 44.1kHz stereo.
   Badly encoded mp3s can cause various kind of problems, like noises, incorrect playback speeds, not repeating music or even prevent game from starting.
+  Some games (like Snatcher) may hang in certain scenes because of this.
+  Some mp3 rippers/encoders remove silence and beginning/end of audio tracks, what causes audio desyncs and/or mentioned problems.
 * Sega/Mega CD: If your games hangs at the BIOS screen (with planets shown), you may be using a bad BIOS dump.
 Try another from a different source.
 * Some Sega/Mega CD games don't use Z80 for anything, but they leave it active,